From Corleone to Brooklyn

-From Corleone to Brooklyn (original title: Da Corleone a Brooklyn) is an Italian poliziotteschi film directed by Umberto Lenzi.
-The film was released in Italy on 13 April 1979 and stars Maurizio Merli, Mario Merola and Van Johnson.
+From Corleone to Brooklyn (Da Corleone a Brooklyn) is a 1979 Italian poliziottesco film directed and co-written by Umberto Lenzi, and starring Maurizio Merli, Mario Merola, Van Johnson, Biagio Pelligra, Venantino Venantini and Laura Belli.
+It was released in Italy by Variety Distribution on 13 April 1979.

 Plot

-Italian police officer Giorgio Berni (Maurizio Merli) is seeking to arrest Michele Barresi (Mario Merola), who is hiding in New York under the name Vito Ferrando, for his role in the murder of Salvetore Santoro.
+Italian police officer Giorgio Berni is seeking to arrest Sicilian mobster Michele Barresi, who is hiding in New York City under the name Vito Ferrando, for his role in the murder of Francesco Santoro.
 He plans to accomplish this by having a witness to the murder, Salvetore Scalia, testify against Barresi in court as evidence that Barresi was involved in the crime.
-On their way from Italy to New York Berni and Scalia experience several lethal encounters with Barresi's men trying to prevent them from getting to Barresi.
+On their way from Italy to New York.
+Berni and Scalia experience several lethal encounters with Barresi's men trying to prevent them from getting to Barresi.

 Assuming that Salvetore Scalia is dead, as a result of a newspaper report put out by the police, Barresi has his sister Liana murdered so as to eliminate all witnesses to the murder of Santoro.
 While searching Liana's apartment, police find a plane ticket for New York.
 While leaving Liana's apartment a shootout breaks out between Barresi's men and Berni, resulting in the death of Giuseppe Caruso, and revealing that Salvetore Scalia is alive.
 In order to secure a safe hiding spot for Scalia, Berni takes him to the house of his ex-wife, Paola.
 After leaving Paola's house another firefight ensues with Barresi's men.
-Poala, Berni, and Scalia then stay in a hotel for the night.
+Paola, Berni, and Scalia then stay in a hotel for the night.
 As they head to the airport the following day, the road is blocked by Barresi's men, where Berni commands Paola to speed through their barrier.
 From here, Berni and Scalia take a plane to New York.